 If the boiler breaks, what do you do?
 You call your landlord and it’s their responsibility to fix it.
 Not having to worry about draining your savings on a new boiler is a wonderful feeling.
 This is one of the huge benefits of renting vs. buying.

 3. You don’t need a large deposit to rent

 House prices have increased across the years but salaries have stayed relatively the same, so it’s becoming harder and harder to pull together an initial deposit for a house as usually you are looking at a minimum of £10,000, likely a lot more, depending on the area.

 When it comes to renting though, usually you need a much smaller amount to get yourself started.
-Often most landlords will request one or two months deposit upfront, that you’ll get back when you move out, so long as the property is left in good condition.
+Often, most landlords will request one or two months’ deposit upfront, which you’ll get back when you move out, so long as the property is left in good condition.

 4. Lower financial risk

 It’s easy to see how renting comes with much less financial risks than buying.
 You’ll know exactly how much rent you’ll be paying every month and usually not much will impact that.

 It’s also much less riskier to rent in a place to see if you like the location rather than jumping in head first buying a property and then realising it isn’t what you wanted.